Jordan McNair: Walters Report

 An independent report was commissioned from Walters Inc., a South Carolina-based sports medicine consulting firm, in June 2018 following the death of McNair, and the report was released on September 21.
-During the investigation, the Board of Regents of the University System of Maryland assumed control from the campus.
+During the investigation, the board of regents of the University System of Maryland assumed control from the campus.
 The Walters report found that trainers failed to identify the symptoms of exertional heat illness, did not take sufficiently aggressive measures to treat McNair's elevated core temperature, and the University's catastrophic incident guideline was not followed.
 When questioned for the development of the Walters report, the head trainer stated he was afraid McNair could have drowned if they had attempted immersing him in cold water to lower his body temperature.

-Starting at 4:41 PM, McNair ran the first of ten timed 110 yd runs; athletes in his group were allotted nineteen seconds to complete each run, and McNair successfully completed seven repetitions.
+Starting at 4:41 pm, McNair ran the first of 10 timed 110 yd runs; athletes in his group were allotted 19 seconds to complete each run, and McNair successfully completed seven repetitions.
 By the eighth repetition, McNair was visibly laboring to complete the training and by 4:59 PM, trainers began to assist McNair, who had described symptoms of cramping.
 A witness recalled a coach forcing McNair to finish the sequence of sprints despite struggling mightily, telling his teammates to "drag his ass across the field".

-McNair was taken from the field at 5:22 PM for further treatment, including cooling with cold towels, until he exhibited a mental status change at 5:50 PM.
-Trainers then called the team physician at 5:52 PM, and, at the physician's direction, followed up with an emergency call to 9-1-1 at 5:55 PM.
+McNair was taken from the field at 5:22 pm for further treatment, including cooling with cold towels, until he exhibited a mental status change at 5:50 pm.
+Trainers then called the team physician at 5:52 pm and, at the physician's direction, followed up with an emergency call to 9-1-1 at 5:55 pm.
 At approximately the same time, McNair experienced a seizure.
-9-1-1 records indicate the first call was recorded at approximately 5:57 PM and the caller only stated that McNair was "hyperventilating" and "unable to control his breathing" without mentioning a seizure.
-At 6:02 PM, the head trainer called campus security to report respiratory distress experienced during the seizure, to ensure that paramedics would be available.
+The 9-1-1 records indicate the first call was recorded at approximately 5:57 pm and the caller only stated that McNair was "hyperventilating" and "unable to control his breathing" without mentioning a seizure.
+At 6:02 pm, the head trainer called campus security to report respiratory distress experienced during the seizure, to ensure that paramedics would be available.

-The first ambulance arrived at 6:03 PM.
+The first ambulance arrived at 6:03 pm.
 No one had been sent to meet the first ambulance and direct it to the Gossett Football Team House, where McNair was being treated.
-In addition, in Prince George's County, first responder ambulances do not carry paramedics, so a second ambulance was dispatched with paramedics at approximately 6:07 PM.
-The second ambulance arrived at 6:11 PM and after an intravenous line was secured, departed at 6:27 PM; McNair was transported to Washington Adventist Hospital, arriving at 6:36 PM.
+In addition, in Prince George's County, first responder ambulances do not carry paramedics, so a second ambulance was dispatched with paramedics at approximately 6:07 pm.
+The second ambulance arrived at 6:11 pm and, after an intravenous line was secured, departed at 6:27 pm; McNair was transported to Washington Adventist Hospital, arriving at 6:36 pm.

-At the hospital, McNair's body temperature cooled to 102 °F after twelve minutes of immersion in ice and water, but medical experts commenting after his death believed that cooling occurred too late.
+At the hospital, McNair's body temperature cooled to 102 °F after 12 minutes of immersion in ice and water, but medical experts commenting after his death believed that cooling occurred too late.
 Doctors at Washington Adventist noted "patient improving" by 8:32 PM before he was airlifted to R Adams Cowley.